Signet Jewelers Limited (SIG) CEO Gina Drosos on Q1 2021 Results - Earnings Call Transcript

 Paul Lejuez

-I'm wondering if we could provide any further quantification on what you're seeing in the performance of the stores that have now reopened?
+I'm wondering if you could provide any further quantification on what you're seeing in the performance of the stores that have now reopened?
 I think you’d said something about revenue covering operating costs.
 Curious if that means that those stores are already four-wall breakeven, is that one and the same?
-And then also of the 150 stores that won't reopen, as well as the additional 150 to be closed.
-Can you talk about the sales and EBIT contribution from those two classes?
+And then also of the 150 stores that won't reopen as well as the additional 150 to be closed, can you talk about the sales and EBIT contribution from those two classes?
 Thanks.

 Gina Drosos

-So our plan to reopen stores has been actually similar to how we close stores.
-We've been using our hyper local approach based on market dynamics and analysis of all the government mandates, et cetera.
-And we are, based on the results that we've seen early on opening source as quickly and safely as we can, the performance of our reopen source has been exceeding our expectations.
-And yes, you heard what I said in the script, right, the revenue is covering the operating expenses on a four-wall basis.
-So we intend to carry forward the strives that we've made in digital capabilities doing more appointment booking and really leveraging that new integrated omni-channel experience as we reopen more stores.
+I will take the first part of that question.
+So, our plan to reopen stores has been actually similar to how we close stores.
+We've been using a hyper local approach based on market dynamics and analysis of all the government mandates, et cetera.
+And we are, based on the results that we've seen early on opening stores as quickly and safely as we can.
+The performance of our reopened source has been exceeding our expectations.
+And yes, you’ve heard what I said in the script, right, the revenue is covering the operating expenses on a four-wall basis.
+So, we intend to carry forward the strides that we've made in digital capabilities doing more appointment booking and really leveraging that new integrated omnichannel experience as we reopen more stores.
 Our plan is to have at least 75% of the fleet open by the end of June.

 Joan Hilson

 And then Paul with respect to the second question.
-Our valuation of stores we’ll not reopen, the 150 stores, really stems from the Greenfield analysis and the overall evaluation of our go forward physical footprint.
-We're not disclosing at the time what the sales and operating contribution of those stores are.
-But we feel confident that the footprint that we see on a go forward basis is the one that's best for us.
+Our valuation of stores that we’ll not reopen, the 150 stores, really stems from the Greenfield analysis and the overall evaluation of our go-forward physical footprint.
+We're not disclosing at the time what the sales and operating contribution of those stores are, but we feel confident that the footprint that we see on a go-forward basis is the one that's best for us.

 Gina Drosos

-The one thing I would add to that that we've historically done our analysis on closing stores really on an internally focused basis, looking at the contribution and profitability of those stores.
-What we've done differently this time that I actually think is a more breakthrough way to look at it is that we have mapped the country in a Greenfield analysis, almost a clean sheet of paper to say if we were starting today, which markets justify one store, two stores, three stores, or more how and where would we put down, and we've used that customer first lens to really decide what our future store footprint should look like.
+The one thing I would add to that, that we've historically done our analysis on closing stores really on an internally focused basis looking at the contribution and profitability of those stores.
+What we've done differently this time, that I actually think is a more breakthrough way to look at it, is that we have mapped the country in a Greenfield analysis, almost a clean sheet of paper to say if we were starting today, which markets justify one store, two stores, three stores, or more how and where would we put them, and we've used that customer first lens to really decide what our future store footprint should look like.

 Paul Lejuez

-And just to go back on the commentary you made about the receivables.
-Am I correct in understanding that the non-prime receivables will now come back on the balance sheet as we think about Signet in the future and F '21 and beyond, you guys will carry those receivables, no change to the prime piece of the equation?
+And just to go back on the commentary you made about the receivables, am I correct in understanding that the non-prime receivables will now come back on the balance sheet as we think about Signet in the future and F '21 and beyond, you guys will carry those receivables, no change to the prime piece of the equation?

 Joan Hilson

 There's no change to the prime.
-The non-prime CarVal and Castlelake will continue to purchase add on for the existing accounts.
-What we'll come on to with Signet is purchasing is new accounts, new account purchases and what I indicated there that it was roughly 2.5% of sales is our expectation.
+The non-prime CarVal and Castlelake will continue to purchase addons for the existing accounts.
+What will come onto with Signet’s purchasing is new accounts, new account purchases and what I indicated there that it was roughly 2.5% of sales is our expectation.

 Operator